michaelheilmann/idlib/documentation/idlib-math.md

 # IdLib Math
 Welcome to *IdLib Math*.

-*IdLib Math* is a C library providing functionality for
+*IdLib Math* is a C library providing functionality related to
-- numeric and trigonometric functions,
+- trigonometry, numerics,
-- matrix and vector math as well as
+- matrices, vectors, and
-- color math
+- colors.

+The library is designed as *backing* library to be integrated into other C programs.

+## Documentation

 ## *IdLib Math* intended use
 The library is designed as *backing* library, that is, you can define your own matrix, vector, color types and simply